ids-s1-21/code-along-04/fisheries.md

 [2], so we’re just going to have to specify our colours and line types manually.

+At the same time, we’ll make the scale on the *y*-axis look a bit nicer.

 ``` r
 production_continents <- production_with_totals %>%
   filter(entity %in% continents)